Skip to Page Content

 1.2 Purpose.
 This regulation deals with the training of structural firefighting under live fire conditions and focuses on training for coordinated interior fire suppression operations with a minimum exposure to risk for the participants.

 1.3 General.
 Live fire training in a training center burn building or in a suitable acquired building awaiting demolition is an excellent means of training firefighters.
 While this type of training provides high levels of realism, it obviously carries with it most of the hazards of interior firefighting at an actual emergency.
 Live fire training evolutions must be planned with great care and supervised closely by instructional personnel.
-The information contained in this regulation is designed to ensure adequate levels of safety while allowing the local organization some flexibility to utilize independent judgement based on local situations and the level of training to be accomplished.
+The information contained in this regulation is designed to ensure adequate levels of safety while allowing the local organization some flexibility to utilize independent judgment based on local situations and the level of training to be accomplished.
+All planning and execution shall be reviewed and supervised in conjunction with representatives of the Delaware State Fire School.

-Acquired Building” means a structure acquired by the Authority Having Jurisdiction from a property owner for the purpose of conducting live fire training evolutions.
+Acquired building” means a structure acquired, purchased, or fabricated by the authority having jurisdiction for the purpose of conducting live fire training evolutions.

 Demonstration means a practical showing by example of how a principle or method is applied.